 RansomWhere? and OverSight:

 These two utilities should get every Mac user.
 First one is monitoring your operating system for processes which are creating encrypted files and if something is found, RansomWhere? will warn you and offer to stop that process.
 Creating of encrypted files at high rate is typical for malware called “ransomware” – it will encrypt all your files on your computer and then it will ask you for money to unlock your files, usually in Bitcoin.
 Mostly, you only have 24 or 48 hours to pay for it.
 If you got ransomware and you have no backups, you are in serious problem.
-Great protection against ransomware is to create read-only snapshots, but if you are not tech-savvy, I highly recommend RansomWhere?.
+Great protection against ransomware is to create read-only snapshots, but if you are not tech-savvy, or you just want another level of protection, I highly recommend RansomWhere?.

 OverSight monitors your webcam and microphone.
 When one of these devices become active, it will show warning and offers to allow communication or to block it.
 On one famous photo, founder of Facebook, Mark Zuckerberg, has taped over his webcam and microphone on his MacBook Air.